Organizational Accounts Frequently Asked Questions

 The Legal Representative can collaborate with multiple company groups.
 The company would need to have an individual at each office create an organizational account and establish themself as the Administrator.
 The Administrator would then invite the Legal Representative to collaborate.
 The attorney would then be able to send the registrations to the Administrator for review and submission.

-The FY 2025 H-1B electronic registration form is very similar to past years.
-You still only need to provide basic information about the prospective petitioner and beneficiary.
+The FY 2026 H-1B electronic registration form is very similar to last year.
+You still only need to provide basic information about the prospective petitioner and beneficiary, as well as valid passport or travel document information for each beneficiary.

-One change this year is that we will require H-1B registrants to provide valid passport information or valid travel document information for each beneficiary.
 The passport or travel document provided must be the same as the beneficiary used to enter the United States; if or when they are outside the United States, it must be the document they intend to use to enter the United States if they receive an H-1B visa.
 Also, the passport or travel document’s validity period must be current and unexpired.
 Each beneficiary must be registered under only 1 passport or travel document.

-In rare instances, such as for nationals of Venezuela, the passport or travel document may be past the expiration date listed on the document (i.e., facially expired) but may have had its validity extended by decree or automatically by the national government or issuing authority that issued the passport or travel document.
+In rare instances, such as for nationals of Venezuela, the passport or travel document may be past the expiration date listed on the document (that is, facially expired) but may have had its validity extended by decree or automatically by the national government or issuing authority that issued the passport or travel document.
 In these unusual circumstances, we would consider those documents to be valid since they were extended by decree or automatically.
 Registrants should enter the expiration date of the passport or travel document based on the extension, rather than the date which appears in the passport itself.
 If an H-1B petition is filed based on such registration, USCIS will review the copy of the facially expired document along with any relevant information about the extension to ensure the information entered at registration was accurate.